 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Original Medicare comprises of Part A, hospital insurance, and Part B, medical insurance.
-Most people who have Part A do not pay premiums, but a person may deduct from their taxes the Part B monthly premium of $148.50.
+Original Medicare includes Part A, hospital insurance, and Part B, medical insurance.
+Most people who have Part A do not pay premiums.
+However, a person may deduct from their taxes the Part B monthly premium of at least $174.70, depending on their annual income.

-The alternative to original Medicare is Part C, also known as Medicare Advantage.
-A person with this program pays a monthly Part B premium, in addition to their monthly Medicare Advantage plan premium.
+The alternative to original Medicare is Part C (Medicare Advantage).
+A person with this program pays a monthly Part B premium in addition to their monthly Medicare Advantage plan premium.
 They may deduct both monthly premiums from their taxes.

-Aside from monthly premiums, tax-deductible expenses associated with Medicare include copayments, coinsurance, and annual or benefit-period deductibles.
+Aside from monthly premiums, tax-deductible expenses relating to Medicare include copayments, coinsurance, and annual or benefit-period deductibles.

 A person may also deduct medical expenses that Medicare does not cover.
 These include costs for items or services, such as the following: